 - legal basis for overriding consent

-In cases where a crime is occurring or someone is in need of immediate medical or police assistance please contact emergency services on 999.
+In cases where a crime is occurring or someone is in need of immediate medical or police assistance please contact emergency services tel: 999.